evgenyneu/Cosmos/README.md

 <img src='https://raw.githubusercontent.com/exchangegroup/Star/master/graphics/star_screenshot.png' alt='Star raiting control for iOS / Swift' width='250'>

-This is a UI control for iOS that shows a star rating.
-It can be used to show user ratings for products.
+This is a UI control for iOS that can be used to show user ratings for products.

 * Shows stars with optional text label.
 * Sizes, colors and margins are customizable.